GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

     Rscript produce_unit_sources.R 10

 The above command would run the 10th shapefile from within CONTOURS (assuming alphabetical ordering).
 The main purpose of this option is to facilitate running each sourcezone separately in a HPC environment (since it is relatively easy to automatically submit many jobs with different integer arguments).
+Note that in this case, the filenames of the source contours and downdip lines must match, and no other files should be contained in their directories.

 In either case the working directory must be the directory containing '[produce_unit_sources.R](produce_unit_sources.R)'.

 The speed of the code depends heavily on a number of input parameters.
 If it is too slow, you can try decreasing the `tsunami_source_cellsize`.
 More dangerously you can try increasing the `subunitsource_point_spacing` parameters, or increasing the `kajiura_grid_spacing` (the latter only matters if you provide elevation data).
 But if the parameters in the last sentence are too coarse, you can expect numerical artefacts.

 # Outputs